-“Hi Karl!
-I have question about building self-esteem and self acceptance.
-It’s sometimes hard to accept yourself and how you are and still at same time aspire to get better.
-My goal is to get better self-esteem and confidence – it is my dream and i think about it often.
-After these thoughts it is hard to accept that i am shy..”
+“Hi, Karl!
+I have questions about building self-esteem and self-acceptance.
+It’s sometimes hard to accept yourself and how you are and still at the same time aspire to get better.
+My goal is to get better self-esteem and confidence – it is my dream and I think about it often.
+After these thoughts, it is hard to accept that I am shy..”

-I’m so amazed at how helpful I found self hypnosis when I used it to beat shyness many years ago.
+I’m so amazed at how helpful I found self-hypnosis when I used it to beat shyness many years ago.
 Back then, I had to learn to do it myself.
-Now all these years later the vast options that the internet offers us includes some really great resources for building your self esteem.
+Now all these years later the vast options that the internet offers us include some really great resources for building your self esteem.

 “Are friends a really important part of someone’s life?
 How can I stay in a long-lasting relationship?”

 Friends are VITALLY important.
 I hope you have at least one good friend because the world is a very lonely and difficult place without friendship.